 Being able to go to Japan is an experience I have dreamed of since I was a little boy.
 Growing up and being mildly obsessed with anime, cartoons and Japanese pop culture were big parts of who I am.
-And now I carry the love I had for all of these parts of my childhood into the adult that I am now.
+I have many friends who enjoy it as well and some even watch the videos on animehentaivideos!
+I also carry the love I had for all of these parts of my childhood into the adult that I am now.
 However, it does not only stop at a love for pop culture and Japanese cartoons, but it flows into a love of cuisine, culture and of course fashion.
 That’s why I was beyond excited to be able to finally stamp a trip to Tokyo into my passport and cross off a long time bucket list destination, all thanks to the incredible team at Air Canada.

 One thing I was constantly told before I actually made it to the day I left for Tokyo was “you know that’s a really long trip right?!”
 But that was the least of my worries because I would be taking off on a direct flight from Montreal all the way to Tokyo Narita Airport, thanks to the newly unveiled flight path that makes travelling to a destination as far as Japan A LOT easier.